Summary: Otrere comes to terms with her affection for Xander (Deleted scene from Episode 20).

 “Pretty good.
 I just came back from another karate club lesson.
 And you?”

 “Just walking around.
 Would you like to join me?”

 They ambled upstairs, not talking for a few moments.
 But it was a comfortable silence.
 Otrere loved being around Xander, so any time she could find an excuse to, she would.
 When they had Alliance meetings, she found herself nestled beside him on the beat-up couch.
-Or when he stood up for tea during their meetings, she’d stand up and stretch her arms and stay standing if he did.
-She couldn’t tell Dawn about what she felt, the only other person she’d trust her secrets to, but she had heard the young girl use the word “flirt” with Willow and Kennedy once when she was still in Buffy’s body.
+Or when he stood up for tea during their sessions, she’d stand up and stretch her arms and stay standing if he did.
+She couldn’t tell Dawn about what she felt, the only other person she’d trust her secrets to in this new world.
+But she had heard the young girl use the word “flirt” with Willow and Kennedy once she was still in Buffy’s body.
 Otrere thought that’s what she was doing, but Xander didn’t pick up on it.
 It hurt to see someone you adore not give you the time of day.

 “This ‘ka-rah-tay’ you called it?
 Is it hard to learn?”

 “Karate?
 No. Martial arts are fun.
 Sometimes I think I’m not qualified to teach it, considering I’m no slayer or Bruce Lee,” Xander joked.
 His face fell when Otrere looked at him with her blue eyes, a clear look of confusion on her pretty face.
 “Maybe Harry could conjure us up a TV and DVD player,” he said thoughtfully.
 “Anyways, Bruce Lee was the most famous martial artist you’d ever see.
 He made it look easy.
 I’m just helping the kids in the club learn a little of what Bruce taught me.”
 He pantomimed karate chops in the air in front of him.